 Which is the best gaming console?
 What is the most popular video game console?
 We’ll let you decide!
 Well, we’ll look at the most popular game consoles by overall sales, but we will also let you decide based on nostalgia and preference, so take a look through our list and remember how those controllers felt in your hands.
+If you want to keep it to the top two consoles, you’ll also want to read our Xbox One vs PlayStation 4 which is better review.

 The Nintendo Entertainment system wasn’t the first console, but it hit the gaming market like a stack of trains.
 The controller approached an ideal that the market continues to imitate and the games reignited U.S. gamer interested in the 1980s (imagine how big it would have been if it hadn’t hit during a market decline).
 The NES also put out the first feelers in video game accessories like wireless controllers, long before they became popular.